Thomasdezeeuw/heph/examples/README.md

 However using all the utilities that `futures-util` has to offer this is actually not that hard either.

+One special feature this example uses is the "Actor Registry".
+The actor registry allows an actor to be registered and for another actor to look up the first actor and get a actor reference.

 The code can be found in `3_echo_server.rs` and run with `cargo run --example 3_echo_server`, running something like `echo "Hello world" | nc -v localhost 7890` should then echo back (print) "Hello world".